microcks/microcks-quarkus/README.md

 See [Multi-artifacts support](https://microcks.io/documentation/using/importers/#multi-artifacts-support) for details.
 Import is done automatically at container startup depending on your configuration.

-By default, Microcks DevService automatically discover and load artifacts found in main resources folders (typically `src/main/resources`) and test resources folders (typically `src/test/resources`).
+By default, Microcks Dev Service automatically discover and load artifacts found in main resources folders (typically `src/main/resources`) and test resources folders (typically `src/test/resources`).
-In order to find the correct artifacts and make difference between primary and secondary ones, the DevService relies on naming conventions:
+In order to find the correct artifacts and make difference between primary and secondary ones, the Dev Service relies on naming conventions:
 * All the files named `*-openapi.yml`, `*-openapi.yaml`, `*-openapi.json` will be imported as **primary** artifacts,
 * All the files named `*-asyncapi.yml`, `*-asyncapi.yaml`, `*-asyncapi.json` will be imported as **primary** artifacts,
 * All the files named `*.proto`, `*.graphql`, `*-soapui-project.xml` will also be imported as **primary** artifacts,